limodou/ido/README.md

 pip install ido
 ```

-This will only include the examples packages, such as demo, etc.
+This will only include the examples packages, such as demo, zlib, nginx, redis, etc.

 ## Requirement

-ido needs: The `future`, `colorama` packages, and they be installed automatically.
+ido needs: The `future`, `colorama`, `requests` packages, and they be installed automatically.

 ido currently supports Python 2.6+.